Bitcoin Poker Sites: The Ultimate Guide

 Even if you buy Bitcoin with your bank account, they never see any transactions with poker sites.
 Playing poker with Bitcoin never blocks anything.
 You are your own bank with Bitcoin.

 How To Get Bitcoin Step 1: Get a Wallet

 Who needs a Bitcoin wallet: everyone making any transaction with Bitcoin

 Why you need a Bitcoin wallet: a Bitcoin software wallet is where you spend your Bitcoin from and receive your Bitcoin to.
 It’s what you’ll use to deposit to online poker sites and it’s where you’ll receive payouts from poker sites.

-Warning: I do not recommend the Bitcoin exchange/wallet formula almost every other poker site is recommending.
+Warning: I do not recommend the Bitcoin exchange/wallet formula almost every other poker affiliate site and forum is recommending.

 If you’ve read Bitcoin poker guides from any other poker affiliates (and even on the poker Reddit), you’ll probably see this combination recommended: Coinbase to buy Bitcoin and Blockchain.info to make the transfers.
 Yuck.

 That will get the job done if you don’t mind making a deal with the devil, but they both have big flaws that people who aren’t very familiar with Bitcoin don’t even notice.
 Neither of them are my first choice – especially for poker – and I’ll explain why below.